 The next thing you do is bite down into the flattened material, holding it in place with your tongue.
 This makes an impression of the gap where the tooth goes.
 The key to this whole process is using a warmed butter knife (dipped frequently in the hot water) to slowly shape the teeth.
 The plastic melts and allows you to mold it into the shape of teeth.

 For proper sizing, insert the false teeth and continue to form it with your tongue and fingers.
-This helps to smooth it out and match the size and alignment to existing teeth.
+This helps to smooth it out and match the size and alignment of existing teeth.

 Once this fitting is complete, remove the false teeth and trim excess plastic with scissors while it is still soft enough to shape.
 Follow this up with more shaping with the warm butter knife until you are satisfied with the look and fit.